International

 Legislative Power

-The legislature is unicameral in Slovakia.
-The parliament, called National Council, consists of 150 seats; its members are elected on the basis of proportional representation to serve four-year terms.
+The legislature in Slovakia is unicameral.
+The parliament, called the National Council of the Slovak Republic, consists of 150 seats, with members elected by proportional representation to serve four-year terms.
 The executive branch of government is directly or indirectly dependent on the support of the National Council, often expressed through a vote of confidence.
 Legislative power is vested in the National Council.
-The Prime Minister cannot dissolve the parliament, but the President has the authority to do it if circumstances require so.
-The people of Slovakia enjoy considerable political rights.
+The Prime Minister cannot dissolve parliament, but the President may do so under specific constitutional conditions, such as if the National Council fails to approve the state budget, is unable to form a government, or if legislative processes are blocked.
+The people of Slovakia enjoy considerable political rights, including free elections, freedom of speech, and political participation.

 +